victorandre957/ide-experimentador/wiki.md

 - Business Rules:
     1. The user must be authenticated on the platform.
     2. Step may only use skills the robot has.
 Otherwise alert the user.
-    3. Skills offered are the ones the [experimenter](https://github.com/VicenteMoraes/robotics_sim) recognizes
+    3. Skills offered are the ones the [experimenter](https://github.com/VicenteMoraes/robotics_sim) recognizes.
+It seems they are [here](https://github.com/VicenteMoraes/skill_library)

 ### Create screen to delete an existing plan